 To show all layers, click on the button.
 To hide all layers, click on the button.
 To toggle a specific layer between show and hide, highlight the layer and click on the button.
 You may also double click on a layer to change its current state.
-To make a layer active, highlight it and click on the decive button.
+To make a layer active, highlight it and click on the [Active ()] button.
 Moving a Layer...

-Highlight the layer and click on the Move button, which will then display, Move Start

-Then, click on the layer that you wish to position the moved layer above.
+Highlight the layer and click on the button, which will then display, Move Start button, which will then display, Move Start Then, click on the layer that you wish to position the moved layer above.
 Moving the Grid for an Active Curve layer...

-- 1. Make a curve layer active by highlighting a curve layer and clicking on the [Active (>)] button - 2.
+- 1. Make a curve layer active by highlighting a curve layer and clicking on the Active by button - 2.
 Highlight the Movable Grid selection and click on the button, which will then display, - 3.
-Click on the layer over which the grid pattern will be placed and the Movable Grid selection will then move one line above the selected layer. - Click on the button to exit from the Layers Organizer window.
+Click on the layer over which the grid pattern will be placed and the Movable Grid selection will then move one line above the selected layer. - 4.
+Click on the button to exit from the Layers Organizer window.